Nexmo/station/_documentation/voice/voice-api/guides/websockets.md

 The `uri` identifies the endpoint of your WebSocket server that Nexmo will connect to.

 To choose the sampling rate set the `content-type` property to `audio/l16;rate=16000` or `audio/l16;rate=8000` depending on if you need the data at 16kHz or 8kHz.
-Most realtime transcription services work best with audio at 8kHz.
+Most real-time transcription services work best with audio at 8kHz.

 You can send additional optional properties to your WebSocket server by adding key/value pairs to a `headers` property.
 The maximum length of the `headers` data is 512 bytes.